UPDATE September 2021:

 Kape Technologies, a relatively unknown name, has announced plans to acquire Private Internet Access, one of the most well-known names in the VPN industry.
 Kape Technologies was formerly called Crossrider, and the name “Crossrider” is often associated with malware and adware, as we’ll examine more below.

-There is a lot speculation and questions that have surfaced since Private Internet Access announced that it was acquired by Kape Technologies.
+There is a lot speculation and questions that have surfaced since this news first broke.
 With the merger between PIA and Kape, many VPN users are wondering if now is the time to jump ship or trust there will be smooth sailing ahead.

 In this article we’re going to put Kape and Private Internet Access under the microscope and show you exactly why people are alarmed.